SS Yongala Dive, 3 Day 3 Night Liveaboard Tour

-Rated as One of the Top Ten Wreck Dives in the World Don’t miss your chance to dive the S.S.
-Yongala Liveaboard
+Rated as One of the Top Ten Best Wreck Dives in the World!
+Don’t miss your chance to dive into the SS Yongala 3 Night Liveaboard Dive Tour.

-This tour is budget accommodation with world class diving.
-It departs once a month, and can also be highly affected by the weather.
+This tour can be profoundly affected by the weather.

-- 3 night’s budget accommodation (air conditioned – multi share, twin or double)
+- Three night’s budget accommodation (air-conditioned – multi-share, twin or double)

 - All meals

-- Up to 10 Dives – Including 2 night dives on the Great Barrier Reef & 2 dives on the amazing S.S.
+- Up to 10 Dives – Including two-night dives on the Great Barrier Reef & 2 dives on the amazing S.S.
 Yongala

 - All Reef Taxes

 - Camera hire

 - Small bag with a towel, swimwear, hat, sunscreen, toiletries and change of clothes

 - Proof of certification and logbook